Discovery, science and heritage

 Saving the historic huts

-Data fans and number crunchers will enjoy this set of science data from the team working to save historic huts.
+Data fans and number crunchers will enjoy this PDF set of science data from the team working to save historic huts.
 Challenge your students to explain the relationship between temperature and relative humidity, indoors and out.
 (This is good practice for the science capability ‘Interpret representations

 Fascinating stories about the five explorers’ bases and the people who established them are found on the Antarctic Heritage Trust website.